Aiue/collector/README.md

 A few basic configuration options are housed at the beginning of the script.
 I will choose not to describe them here for the time being, as they should hopefully do that well enough themselves.

 The domains to be searched should be listed in [domains.txt](domains.txt), which will be expected to be a plaintext file.
 Separate domain entries with a newline.
 By request, the script will prioritise finish searching all archives for one domain, letting the domain's history be completed.
+Only domains will be accepted, and will implicitly include all subdomains.
+Full URLs are not supported, because when combined with the implicit inclusion of subdomains, this would be less optimal.

+### status.py
+`status.py` can be used to get completion information on individual domains.
+Usage is simple: `status.py <domain>`.

 ## Exceptions
 The script comes with two custom exceptions.
 Both inherit from Exception with no additional changes.
 The exceptions are `ParserError` and `BadHTTPStatus`.